 Trinket Hoarding & Fishing Licenses

 I’m a trinket hoarder.
-Figurines, collectibles, stones, antiques, junk, stickers, cards, letters; if it fits roughly in the palm of my hand, and there’s a story attached, I’m very interested.
+Figurines, collectibles, stones, antiques, junk, stickers, cards, coins, letters; if it fits roughly in the palm of my hand, and there’s a story attached, I’m very interested.
 Shoe boxes are the perfect storage vessels for trinkets and, at this point, I have a half-dozen filled.

 The old letters we found were such great reminders of their senses of humor and personalities.
 I especially love the hand written pieces; they connect me to the author in ways that I can’t fully describe.
 To think that their own hand ran their own pen across this very piece of paper and now, decades later, I’m holding it and reading their words.
 It reminds me of a passage from Stephen King’s On Writing about what writing is: “We’re having a meeting of the minds… We’ve engaged in an act of telepathy.
 No mythy-mountain shit; real telepathy.”
 Amen.